AppImage/docs.appimage.org/source/packaging-guide/from-source/native-binaries.rst

 .. _linuxdeploy: https://github.com/linuxdeploy

 linuxdeploy is an AppDir maintenance tool.
 Its primary focus is on AppDirs, AppImage is just one possible output format.
 It features a plugin system for greater flexibility in use.
-Plugins can either bundle additional resources for e.g., frameworks such as `Qt <https://github.com/linuxdeploy/linuxdeploy-plugin-qt>`__, but are also used to provide output generators, e.g., for `AppImages <https://github.com/linuxdeploy/linuxdeploy-plugin-appimage>`__.
+Plugins can either bundle additional resources for e.g., frameworks such as `Qt <https://github.com/linuxdeploy/linuxdeploy-plugin-qt>`__, toolkits such as `GTK <https://github.com/linuxdeploy/linuxdeploy-plugin-gtk>`__, but are also used to provide output generators, e.g., for `AppImages <https://github.com/linuxdeploy/linuxdeploy-plugin-appimage>`__.

 .. contents:: Contents